metagenlab/diag_pipelines/docs/core_genomes.rst

 .. csv-table:: Available cgMLST schemes from enterobase
    :header: "Species", "Taxonomy ID", "Enterobase ID", "Reference genome assembly ID", "Scheme"

-   "*Salmonella enterica*","28901","SALwgMLST","359488","cgMLSTv1"
+   "*Salmonella_enterica*","28901","SALwgMLST","359488","cgMLSTv1"

 A bed file for the reference genome `359488 <https://www.ncbi.nlm.nih.gov/assembly/GCF_000027025.1/>`_, based on the locus tag present in this genome is constructed.
-For instance, over the 3002 locus of the *Salmonella* cgMLSTv1, 69 come from a different genome than the reference 359488.
+For instance, over the 3002 loci of the *Salmonella* cgMLSTv1, 69 come from a different genome than the reference 359488.

 Example
 -------